Athlyn has shared her life with four parrots, written articles for avian publications, and helped owners address troubling parrot behaviors.

 Of course, “normal” is a relative term.
 Those of us who share our lives with parrots have developed the unique ability to talk and hear over decibel-breaking background noises.
-As mother of two young children, I’d honed my skill of tuning out to what I thought was an accomplished level, then took this sanity-saving device into the “masters” arena when I became a parrot parent.
-I could quite comfortably talk to anyone, in any situation, oblivious, forgetting I had feathered friends listening in and eagerly adding their two cents worth.
+As a mother of two young children, I’d honed my skill of tuning out to what I thought was an accomplished level, then I took this sanity-saving skill into the “masters” arena when I became a parrot parent.
+I could quite comfortably talk to anyone, in any situation, obliviously—forgetting I had feathered friends listening in and eagerly adding in their two cents' worth.

 Naughty Child or Naughty Parrot?

-This was brought home to me in a most embarrassing fashion, during a conversation I had with a schoolteacher.
-He’d called to tell me my son had the intrusive habit of interrupting, to discourse to the rest of the class.
-The teacher said that while they appreciated my son’s enthusiasm, the consensus was he had to learn to give others a chance to talk.
+This "oblivious skill" was brought home to me in a most embarrassing fashion during a conversation I had with a schoolteacher.
+He’d called to tell me my son had the intrusive habit of interrupting to discourse to the rest of the class.
+The teacher said that, while they appreciated my son’s enthusiasm and eagerness to share his views, the consensus was that he had to learn to give others a chance to talk.

 Reading between the lines, I knew the man viewed my son as a motormouth but was too polite to come right out and say so.
-The teacher was warming to his topic, when he stopped, clearly frustrated.
-“It seems you have another little boy who loves to talk,” he said, reprovingly.
+The teacher was warming to his topic when he stopped, clearly frustrated.
+“It seems you have another little boy who loves to talk,” he said, his tone positively oozing reproof.
 “In fact, I can hardly get a word in edgewise.”

 Another Grey parrot of ours, Beaker, came to us from rough circumstances.
-Beaker, at first, was rather quiet, but showed that, he too, enjoyed playing to an audience.
+At first, Beaker was rather quiet, but he showed that he, too, enjoyed playing to an audience.
 He underwent a Jekyll-and-Hyde-type transformation whenever company came to visit.
-Beaker would wait until conversation was underway, then engage in a stellar performance, giving a gravelly-sounding rendition of a smoker's cough: "Hoo-wuh!
+Beaker would wait until conversation was underway, then engage in a stellar performance, giving a gravelly sounding rendition of a smoker's cough: "Hoo-wuh!
 Hoo-whu!
 Hoo-wuh!" leading visitors to express concern over his health.